 Installing ADB on a Windows machine is a fairly painless but involved process.
 This guide will walk you from start to finish.

-Connect your Android phone to your computer via USB.
+- Connect your Android phone to your computer via USB (Make sure that you are using Data cable, not the charging cable).
+If you are prompted on your device, then choose “file transfer (MTP)” mode.
 Now in the command terminal type:

 It should display your device as being connected.
 If there is no device shown in the command prompt, you may need to download USB drivers specific to your phone from the manufacturer’s website.